SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/diary/index.md

 ### See who has been invited to an appointment

-The number shows how many participants (including the person who created the appointment) have been invited.
+The number shows how many attendees (including the person who created the appointment) have been invited.

 Persons without an icon have not yet viewed the invitation.